Christian holy place to be renovated

 LAHORE: The Punjab Religious Tourism and Heritage Committee, headed by Punjab Governor Chaudhry Sarwar, has decided to chalk out a master plan for the renovation of the most sacred place of the Christian community – Ziarat-e-Muqadas Maryam.

 Sarwar also announced installation of a filtration plant at the Maryamabad Church and ordered expediting the construction of a road from the Sheikhupura Road to Maryamabad at a cost of Rs 66 million.
 The committee is working for the renovation of holy places of all religions across the province to promote religious tourism.
-In a meeting, Sarwar said he himself visited the Ziarat-e-Muqadas Maryam (Maryamabad) and other places including the church.
+In a meeting with Punjab Minister for Minorities Affairs Ijaz Alam and other representatives of the Christian community, Sarwar said he himself visited the Ziarat-e-Muqadas Maryam (Maryamabad) and other places including the church.

+It has been decided that besides renovation of the Ziarat-e-Muqadas Maryam, a master plan will be drawn up to ensure all facilities for tourists including accommodation.
+Sarwar said talks are being held with the agencies concerned of the federal government for the provision of electricity and gas.
+Fortunately, there are holy places of all religions in Pakistan, including Christians and Sikhs, from where “we can earn 4/5 billion dollars annually through promotion of tourism”.

+Sarwar said more than 1.2 million people visit the Ziarat-e-Muqadas Maryam every year to perform religious rites.
+If the Ziarat has all basic facilities for tourists, the number of visitors will definitely increase.